hawkinx/shared/Elasticache_redis_and_Crossplane.md

 The VPC and subnets are taken as given, mainly because I didn't use Crossplane to deploy them for my test environment but anybody using the information given in this document will most likely know multiple ways or provisioning VPCs in any case.

-These are basically the manifest files I ended up with once I'd got provisioning to work the way I wanted; they have been cleaned up a little and any changes have been verified.
-They will most likely need editing to work in another environment, even if you use the same AWS region as I did (`eu-north-1`).
+These are basically the manifest files I ended up with once I'd got provisioning to work the way I wanted; they have been cleaned up a little and verified.
+They most will need editing to work in another environment, even if you use the same AWS region as I did (`eu-north-1`).

 There are too many lines to include all the manifests in this markdown document so the manifest files are distributed separately and linked to from this document.